Memorial (society): Intimidation and order to close, 2021

 On 11 November 2021, the Russian Prosecutor General's Office announced that it had submitted a lawsuit to the Supreme Court, seeking to close Memorial International over violations of the Russian foreign agent law.
 The following day, it became known that the Moscow City Prosecutor's Office filed a lawsuit with the Moscow City Court requesting the closure of the Memorial Human Rights Centre.
 The lawsuits would be heard on 26 and 23 November, respectively.
 More than 120,000 people signed a petition to save the group.

 On 28 December 2021, the Supreme Court of Russia ordered the International Memorial Society and its regional branches to close because it had violated the 2012 foreign agent law.
-During the court hearing, state prosecutor Zhafyarov accused Memorial of "creating a false image of the Soviet Union as a terrorist state" and "making us repent for the Soviet past, instead of remembering glorious history […] probably because someone is paying for it".
+During the court hearing, state prosecutor Zhafyarov accused Memorial of "creating a false image of the Soviet Union as a terrorist state" and "making us repent for the Soviet past, instead of remembering glorious history [...] probably because someone is paying for it".
 A lawyer for Memorial said it would appeal against the decision in both Russian courts and the European Court of Human Rights (ECHR) in Strasbourg, which has jurisdiction over Russia.
 The following day, the Moscow City Court announced its decision to shut down the Memorial Human Rights Centre.
 Video clips covering the harassment, trial, and closure of Memorial are shown in a 2024 documentary, Of Caravan and the Dogs.

 Like most independent Russian media and rights bodies, Memorial is now "forced to operate outside the country, and some of memorial's activists have been jailed.
 But the body continues to campaign vocally on social media, and the Nobel Prize committee hailed its efforts to document war crimes and other abuses of power."

 In February 2024, Memorial's co-chair, Oleg Orlov, was sentenced to two years in prison having been convicted of "repeatedly discrediting" the Russian military.

+In February 2026, the Russian authorities declared the German and Swiss legal entities of Memorial "undesirable organizations".
+On 9 April, the Supreme Court of Russia designated Memorial as an extremist organization.
+The court hearing was held behind closed doors, with no lawyer representing Memorial permitted to participate in the proceedings.
+In response to the ruling, Memorial announced that it was ceasing all operations in Russia, but would continue to work outside the country.